Filipecerqueira99/JPass/README.md

+# TVVS/@FEUP 22_23
+This is a fork from JPASS used to create unit tests and other testing good practices.
+This was made for Test Verification and Velidation of Software.
+Really liked how this project turned out so decided to save it here.
+Big props to my friends who worked with me on this one.

 #### This project is based on the [Gaborbata Jpass](https://github.com/gaborbata/jpass) all credits goes to the original author.
 #### All changes were made for the class Testing, Validation and Verification of Software for the Msc Software Engineering on Faculty of Engineering - University of Porto.